Renewable energy in Africa: Finance

-Photo-voltaic panels, wind turbines deep cycle batteries, meters, sockets cables, and connectors are all expensive.
+Photovoltaic panels, wind turbines, deep cycle batteries, meters, sockets, cables, and connectors are all expensive.
 Even when the relative difference in buying power, materials cost, opportunity cost, labor cost and overhead is factored in, renewable energy will remain expensive for people who are living on less than US$1 per day.
 Many rural electrification projects in the past use government subsidies to finance the implementation of rural development programs.
 It is difficult for rural electrification projects to be accomplished by for-profit companies; in economically impoverished areas these programs must be run at a loss for reasons of practicality.
 There are several theorized ways in which specific African nations can rally the resources for such projects.

 Potential funding sources

 European countries that consume oil refined from African countries have the opportunity to subsidize the costs of individual level, village level, or community level alternative energy systems through emissions trading credits.
-It has been proposed that for every unit of African origin carbon consumed by the European market, a predetermined amount green credits or carbon credits would be yielded.
+It has been proposed that for every unit of African origin carbon consumed by the European market, a predetermined amount of green credits or carbon credits would be yielded.
 The European partners could then either supply parts, components, or systems directly, an equivalent amount of investment capital, or lend credits to finance the distribution of renewable energy services, knowledge or equipment.

 International relief targeted at poverty reduction could also be redirected towards subsidizing renewable energy projects.
 Because of the integral role that electrification plays in supporting economic and social development, funding of rural electrification can be seen as the core method for addressing poverty.
-Radios, televisions, telephones, computer networks, and computers all rely on an access to electricity.
+Radios, televisions, telephones, computer networks, and computers all rely on access to electricity.
 Because information services allow for the proliferation of education resources, funding the electric backbone to such systems has a derivative effect on their development.
 In this way, access to communications and education plays a major role in reducing poverty.
-Additionally, international efforts that supply equipment and services rather than money, are more resistant to resource misappropriation issue that pose problems in less stable governments.
+Additionally, international efforts that supply equipment and services rather than money are more resistant to resource misappropriation issues that pose problems in less stable governments.